Hyperacusis / Sound Sensitivity Syndrome – What happens when I hear a sound

 My thought process goes like this:

 Yesterday I went to a really quiet cafe near your flat.
 How about we meet there?
-I promise, hardly anyone was in there and it was very quiet.
+I promise, hardly anyone was in there.
+It was very quiet.

 Don’t trust them.
 They want to hurt me.